pkarpi/foam-cut-tools/arduino_steppers/readme.md

-# Arduino stepper driving program to work with windows foam cutting tools, styroXcut and styroXjog.
+# One more arduino stepper driving program "runsteppers"

 ## Getting Started
+This is intended to work with windows foam cutting tools, styroXcut and styroXjog.

+### Prerequisites
 You need a windows machine, arduino uno and cnc shield for it.

-### Prerequisites
 Connect stepper motors and suitable power input to your cnc-shield.
-Connect usb cable between windows machine and arduino.
+Install arduino windows driver, connect usb cable between windows machine and arduino.

 ### Installing
 With arduino ide, send this program to arduino.
 Load styroXjog from microsoft store and try to connect and run.